-The resort narrowly escaped the historic Thomas Fire of December 2017 but wasn’t so lucky the following month.
-A winter storm triggered a catastrophic mudslide.
+The resort had narrowly escaped the historic Thomas Fire of December 2017 but wasn’t so lucky the following month when a winter storm triggered a catastrophic mudslide.
 The mountain’s face broke loose and cascaded through the resort and surrounding neighborhoods.
 The whole of Montecito evacuated.
 Three of the ranch’s cottages were completely wiped out.
 Most cottages dodged the worst of the avalanche but many were flooded, much of the landscape rendered unrecognizable.
-The cobblestone roads and power lines buried.
+The cobblestone roads and power lines, buried.
 There was no way in or out.

 This is a remarkable comeback story.
 San Ysidro Ranch has always felt like a fairytale countryside village, secluded and lost in time, untouched for a hundred years.
 That’s as true now as it has ever been.

-Less than a year after that, of course, COVID-19 ground travel to a halt worldwide.
-Warner used that unplanned pause to make one more fix: The resort had three cottages that were always much smaller than the others, which didn’t feel right anymore.
+Less than a year after that, of course, COVID-19 forced a worldwide shutdown.
+Lemons into lemonade, Warner used that unplanned pause to make one more fix: The resort had three cottages that were always much smaller than the others, which didn’t feel right anymore.
 So those three units (including the one in which I stayed 14 years ago) were either remodeled or combined to create larger cottages in line with the rest, dropping the total inventory from 41 to 38.
 The resort soon reopened once again, this time with stringent mitigation protocols in place for the pandemic.